wordswords/dotfiles/README.md

 ## What Is This

 * My development environment setup with heavily custom settings.
-* I'm testing this on Ubuntu 23.01 and on my W11 box running Ubuntu under WSL2.
+* I'm testing this on Kali Linux and on my W11 box running Ubuntu under WSL2.
 * I also test it under the latest Lubuntu LTS.
 I haven't tested it on OSX for ages, and can pretty much guarantee it won't run on that without